-Another historian of the Roman era wrote that Caligula visited the Alexander the Great Tomb and took his breastplate.
+Another historian of the Roman era wrote that Caligula visited the tomb of Alexander the Great and took his breastplate.

-In 199 AD, Septimius Severus visited the tomb in Alexandria and ordered for it to be sealed in order to stop ongoing looting.
+In 199 AD, Septimius Severus visited the tomb in Alexandria and ordered that it be sealed in order to stop ongoing looting.

-In 215 some items from Alexander’s tomb were relocated by Caracalla, who removed Alexander’s tunic, his ring, his belt and some other precious items and deposited them on the coffin.
+In 215 AD, items from Alexander’s tomb were relocated by Caracalla, who removed Alexander’s tunic, his ring, his belt and some other precious items and deposited them on the coffin.

-In 356 a tsunami inundated the city after a series of earthquakes, resulting in rising sea levels.
-The waters of the Nile Delta caused Alexandria to slowly sink as much as 12 feet since Alexander’s time.
+A tsunami in 356 AD inundated the city after a series of earthquakes, resulting in rising sea levels.
+The waters of the Nile Delta caused Alexandria to slowly sink as much as twelve feet since Alexander’s time.

-In essence, the burial ground of Alexander must have sunk quite deep into the seabed now, along with much of the ancient city, on top of which the modern city lies today.
+In essence, the burial ground of Alexander must have sunk quite deep into the seabed by now, along with much of the ancient city, on top of which the modern city is located.

 Egypt as the burial ground of Alexander the Great

-While the common belief is that the Alexander the Great Tomb is in Alexandria, 140 separate, fruitless attempts to locate it have been recorded by the Egyptian Supreme Council for Antiquities.
+While the common belief is that the tomb of Alexander the Great is in Alexandria, 140 separate, fruitless attempts to locate it have been recorded by the Egyptian Supreme Council for Antiquities.

-The attempts have generated several theories as to the exact spot where Alexander lies — the oldest one being that the tomb is in the center of the ancient city.
+These attempts have generated several theories as to the exact spot where Alexander lies—the oldest one being that the tomb is in the center of the ancient city.

 The Venetian theory

-There is even a theory that places the Alexander the Great’s Tomb in Venice, and in the city’s St. Mark’s Cathedral specifically.
+There is even a theory that places Alexander the Great’s tomb in Venice and, specifically, in the city’s St. Mark’s Cathedral.

-Alexandria also was the last resting place of Mark, one of the four Christian Gospel writers, who is also Venice’s patron saint.
+Alexandria was also the last resting place of Mark, one of the four Christian Gospel writers, who is Venice’s patron saint.

 A variation of the Venice theory has Venetian merchants stealing Alexander’s remains believing to belong to Saint Mark the Evangelist and transferring them to the saint’s basilica in Venice.

-Since Alexander’s body disappeared in 392, and the tomb of Saint Mark appeared at the same time, Chugg believes that the Venetian merchants stole the body, mistaking it for Saint Mark’s.
+Since Alexander’s body disappeared in 392 AD, and the tomb of Saint Mark appeared at the same time, Chugg believes that the Venetian merchants stole the body, mistaking it for Saint Mark’s.